 The approach to geometry in S-121 is different from that used in ISO 19152 which is based on a surveying model.
 S-100 allows one geometry per feature and composition is handled at the feature level through feature associations.
 It is straightforward to convert from ISO 19152 to the S-100 geometry model because both are based on the ISO 19107 spatial schema.
 They differ only in how composition is done.
 S-121 uses the IHO S-100 approach.

 S-121 includes additional ways of describing position inherited from the ISO standard 19152.
-These are the description of a spatial attribute textually called “location by text” and the description of a position in a coordinate reference system different that that used to describe other positions in the same dataset.
-Both cases occur in real legal data.
+These are the description of a spatial attribute textually called “location by text” and the description of a position in a coordinate reference system different from that used to describe other positions in the same dataset.
+Both cases occur in real data.
 A treaty or law may describe a position as “an extension of a line from …” or by some other descriptive means.
 Also the reference system used in a treaty or law may be in a coordinate reference system that was used at the time the treaty or law was written.
-Since this textual description or position in a unique coordinate reference system are what is described in the treaty or law they are the correct legal position and must be included as is in the S-121 data.
+Since this textual description or position in a unique coordinate reference system are what is described in the treaty or law they are the correct position and must be included as is in the S-121 data.
 However, for an implementing production system to work, and for it to be possible to calculate and display geometries it is necessary for all the spatial primitives to be within the same coordinate reference system.
-A new information type carrying additional legal information has been defined, “AdditionalSpationalInformation”.
+A new information type carrying additional information has been defined, “AdditionalSpatialInformation”.

 ISO19152 also allows for per object versioning.
 All of the feature and thematic attributes in S-121 may optionally be versioned.
 Versioning in the other S-100 based Data Products is done at the dataset level.
 If an S-121 Spatial is revised then the version of all the Features that reference that attribute as a component will need to be revised.